 Identify the official family members that will ride in family cars

 Determine the family members in the funeral processional

 Discuss who will be responsible for funeral expenses for billing purposes

 If there is an executor for the estate of the deceased, this person usually handles this responsibility, but it is entirely up to the family to determine who should handle this responsibility.
 Often families will divide this responsibility between several family members.
-In most cases the deceased has will have a insurance policy to pay for the services.
+In many cases the deceased has will have an insurance policy to pay for the services.